Graceful Degradation — Degraded Mode in Safety Systems

 Graceful degradation is the planned ability of a system to keep its most important safety-related functions available when parts fail or resources run short.
-Instead of stopping entirely, the system enters a predefined degraded mode: non-critical features are paused, simplified, or substituted so that alarm, interlock, shutdown, or other protection functions remain dependable.
-The priorities, triggers, and behaviors are designed up front and verified, so the degraded state is deliberate and auditable—not accidental.
+Instead of stopping entirely, the system enters a predefined degraded mode: non-critical features are paused, simplified, or substituted so that protection functions remain dependable.

 How it supports functional safety

-By assigning and enforcing priorities, graceful degradation reduces the chance that systematic failures—such as unbounded logging, chatty diagnostics, or UI tasks—consume resources needed by the safety function.
-It also limits the propagation of software faults by isolating or shedding affected features.
-While it does not prevent random/common-cause hardware faults, it can detect their effects (e.g., power droop, bus errors, memory pressure) and trigger safe fallbacks so the safety function does not silently act on corrupted or delayed information.
+The technique addresses systematic failures by preventing non-critical or faulty functionality from undermining the safety function.
+While it does not prevent random or common-cause hardware faults, it can detect their effects — power droop, bus errors, memory pressure — and trigger safe fallbacks so the safety function does not silently act on corrupted or delayed information.

 When to use

-- Installations where a controlled degraded period is necessary to reach or maintain a safe state (e.g., evacuation alarm/annunciation while history export is deferred).
+• Installations where a controlled degraded period is necessary to reach or maintain a safe state (e.g. evacuation alarm while history export is deferred)

 Inputs

-- Hazard analysis & criticality assignment for each function (safety function vs. convenience features).
+• Hazard analysis and criticality assignment for each function (safety function vs. convenience features)

-- Resource & health monitors (CPU/memory thresholds, brownout flag, bus errors, watchdog pre-timeout).
+• Resource and health monitors (CPU/memory thresholds, brownout flag, bus errors, watchdog pre-timeout)

-- Mode table with triggers, priorities, and allowed substitutions/simplifications.
+• Mode table with triggers, priorities, and allowed substitutions or simplifications

 Outputs

-- Evidence (event record) sufficient for post-event analysis without jeopardizing safety at runtime.
+• Evidence (event record) sufficient for post-event analysis without jeopardising safety at runtime

 Procedure

-- Identify functions & assign priorities.
-From the hazard analysis, classify each function (e.g., life-safety alarm, emergency notification, history export, remote dashboard) and justify its priority.
+1. Identify functions and assign priorities.
+From the hazard analysis, classify each function (e.g. life-safety alarm, emergency notification, history export, remote dashboard) and justify its priority.

-- Define a mode table.
-For each trigger (CPU>x%, low-voltage, comms loss, memory pressure, self-test failure), specify: kept, shed, or simplified; timing bounds; and the safe reaction if conditions worsen.
+2. Define a mode table.
+For each trigger (CPU > x%, low-voltage, comms loss, memory pressure, self-test failure), specify: kept, shed, or simplified; timing bounds; and the safe reaction if conditions worsen.

-- Instrument resource & fault detection.
+3. Instrument resource and fault detection.
 Add monitors with hysteresis and debounce.
 Bound detection latency so mode switching remains deterministic.

-- Design arbitration.
-Ensure the safety function has non-preemptible time/space budgets; gate low-priority tasks with admission control and rate limits.
+4. Design arbitration.
+Ensure the safety function has non-preemptible time/space budgets.
+Gate low-priority tasks with admission control and rate limits.

-- Annunciate degraded operation.
-Provide clear indicators/messages and maintenance guidance; avoid alarm floods.
+5. Annunciate degraded operation.
+Provide clear indicators, messages, and maintenance guidance.
+Avoid alarm floods.

-- Verify degraded modes.
-Use fault injection (e.g., CPU load, comms drop, brownout simulation) to prove timing, outputs, and safe reactions meet requirements.
+6. Verify degraded modes.
+Use fault injection (e.g. CPU load, comms drop, brownout simulation) to prove timing, outputs, and safe reactions meet requirements.

-- Document & justify.
-Trace priorities and mode behavior to hazards/SIL and keep acceptance criteria auditable.
+7. Document and justify.
+Trace priorities and mode behaviour to hazards and SIL.
+Keep acceptance criteria auditable.

 // Pseudo-C demonstrating safety-first priorities for a life-safety alarm panel